googlefonts/googlefonts.github.io/gf-guide/lang.md

 - Specimen – Glyphs
   - Shows the sample glyphs
   - We believe we have systematically eliminated the possibility of displaying tofu here

+For information about how to update the lang metadata repository, see <a href="./googlefonts#lang-directory">google/fonts repository explained</a>.